Registered Massage Therapy

 Shane is a top graduate of the Canadian College of Massage & Hydrotherapy, class of 2007.
 He ...
 Read More

-Richard received his diploma in Acupuncture and TCM at the Canadian College of Acupuncture and Traditional Chinese Medicine.
-He also trained in cosmetic acupuncture under Michelle Gilles, Electro-Acupuncture under Jeremy Steiner, and is currently being certified in Neuropuncture under Dr. Michael Corradino.
+Richard studied Acupuncture and TCM at the Canadian College of Acupuncture and Traditional Chinese Medicine in Halifax as well as Eight Branches College of Eastern Medicine in Toronto..
+He also trained in cosmetic acupuncture with Michelle Gilles, Electro-Acupuncture with Dr. Jeremy Steiner, and Neuropuncture with Dr. Michael Corradino.

-Richard received his diploma in Acupuncture and TCM at the Canadian College of Acupuncture and Tr...
+Richard studied Acupuncture and TCM at the Canadian College of Acupuncture and Traditional Chines...
 Read More

 Select a treatment from the list on the left